Giuliani associate willing to testify Nunes met with ex-Ukrainian official, attorney says

 Nunes has been one of the president's most ardent supporters as he faces impeachment proceedings.

-NBC News reached out to Nunes and to House Intelligence Committee Chairman Adam Schiff, D-California, but neither responded immediately.
+NBC News reached out to Nunes and to House Intelligence Committee Chairman Adam Schiff, D-Calif., but neither responded immediately.

 In a statement to Breitbart News on Friday night, Nunes called the CNN and Daily Beast reports "demonstrably false and scandalous."